MIETDevelopers/Pranav_169_c_Program_Repository/README.md

 # Pranav_169_c_Programs_Repository
-This is c repository made by pranav chalotra
+This is c repository made by Pranav chalotra